lizschuk25/QOLAE-Readers-Dashboard/ReadersDashboard/docs/ReadersWorkflow.md

 b) INA Report - (perhaps with a Read, Edit & Review clickable button) This opens to a Modal with a copy of the INA report or a "Read"

-Step 1(that opens the redacted INA report copy, up), then an
+Step 1(that opens up the redacted INA report copy,  that has been allocated to the Readers Dashhboard workspace from the CaseManager's Workspace), then an

 "Edit" Step 2 allows the Reader to edit within the modal and "Save" changes,